Joseph C. Ford Professor of Engineering

 Phone: (607) 255-7927

-I joined Cornell University in 2015 as a Professor in the School of Electrical and Computer Engineering.
+I joined Cornell University in 2015, where I am a Joseph C. Ford Professor of Engineering.
 Prior to that, I was a Professor in the ECE Department at UC Davis.
 I received a Ph.D. degree in Electrical Engineering from Cornell in 2001.

-I am a Fellow of IEEE, a Marie Skłodowska-Curie Fellow of the European Union’s Horizon-2020 research and innovation program, and a Jubilee Chair Professor of Chalmers University during my 2018-2019 sabbatical leave in Sweden.
+I am a Fellow of IEEE, a Marie Skłodowska-Curie Fellow of the European Union research and innovation program, and a Jubilee Chair Professor of Chalmers University during my 2018-2019 sabbatical leave in Sweden.
 I am a Distinguished Lecturer of the IEEE Signal Processing Society for the term of 2020-2021.
 I received the 2010 IEEE Signal Processing Magazine Best Paper Award and the 2000 Young Author Best Paper Award from IEEE Signal Processing Society.
 While on the faculty of UC Davis, I held the title of UC Davis Chancellor’s Fellow and received the 2014 Outstanding Mid-Career Faculty Research Award and the 2008 Outstanding Junior Faculty Award from the UC Davis College of Engineering.